 I can’t speak to what MW was thinking the typical user would be for this pack, but certainly they couldn’t have thought he/she would be very active.
 There is very little in terms of air ventilation for the back area of this pack.
 In fact, it’s the same sort of ventilation you’d see on a regular school backpack.
 I would have liked some sort of air bubble design or some way to prevent the dreaded “sweaty back” syndrome.
 This is a tough challenge, for sure, because the most successful of these solutions tend to make the bag look like a piece of technical gear rather than a fashionable city pack.

 "There is very little in terms of air ventilation for the back area of this pack."

 Alternatives to Consider

 This is a tough one.
 What we have is a backpack with a really unique buckle system and advanced materials.
 I would say what comes closest is perhaps the Tres backpack from Timbuk2.
 However, the Tres is much larger in both dimension and volume.
 I am also digging the Mixed Works bags, though we haven’t heard much from them since they were introduced.

-I am very impressed with the VX Small Rucksack.
+I am very impressed with the VX Sanction.
 It’s my first Mission Workshop product and I went big.
 I really like the details that the fellas at MW added to make this bag a joy to use.
 From the waterproof zippers, to the Arkiv system, to the elastic band on the chest strap that allows for some give.
 I also appreciate the size.
 It takes courage for a bag company to make a slim profile, small silhouette bag.
-This means I can easily navigate around tight corridors, down aisles of airplanes, and through turn-styles in subways without getting snagged.
+This means I can easily navigate around tight corridors, down aisles of airplanes, and through turnstiles in subways without getting snagged.